ShashankSinha98/Search-Result-Clustering/README.md

 3. Commit and push your changes.
 4. Open a pull request.

-## License
-This project is licensed under the [License Name] - see the LICENSE.md file for details.

-## Acknowledgments
-- Mention any inspirations, code snippets, etc.
-- Acknowledge contributors and collaborators.

 *For screenshots and diagrams, use relative or absolute URLs to link the images.*